Hammonasset people: Culture

+Economy and subsistence

+They subsisted by fishing and hunting, and raised corn, beans, and squash.
+The Hammonasset River was one of the few to have salmon runs.

+History

+17th century

+The first European colonists arrived in their territory area in 1638.

 They were once a band of Quinnipiac people, who were recorded living near Guilford, Connecticut.
 Their leader was named Sebequnash, or "The Man Who Weeps."

 In 1730, the band's population was 250 to 300 people.
 By 1774, they were reduced to only 38 people.
 They moved to Farmington, Connecticut, to live among the Tunxis in 1768.